Specialized Auto Repairs By Our Highly-Skilled Mechanics

 Check out our list of engine and transmission services to find out how we can help you:

-Clutch Repair in Fairbanks, AKIn a perfect world, no one would ever need to replace a clutch.
+Clutch Repair Fairbanks, AKIn a perfect world, no one would ever need to replace a clutch.
 Proper shifting technique limits wear on the pressure plate and disc.
 However, situations like getting stuck in the ditch, hauling water, snow machines, and boats on icy or muddy terrain---these driving routines inherent in the Alaska lifestyle, make clutch maintenance tricky.
 Hydraulic seal failure, master cylinder or slave cylinder wear, will all result in a clutch pedal that engages or disengages poorly.
 METRO offers regular inspections and adjustments that allow customers to get the most out of their clutch’s lifespan.

 - Clutch pedal hits floor